renaissance-honcho/renaissance-honcho.github.io/_posts/2010-02-05-post-quote.md

 ---
 title: "Post: Quote"
 categories:
-  - Blog
+  - blog
 tags:
-  - Post Formats
+  - example_posts
   - quote
+published: false
 ---

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.